 Exempt Organizations should file Form 1023 within 27 months from the end of the month after the organization was formed.

 The following topics cover everything you need to know about Form 1023, and other related information.

-The IRS Form 1023 is categorized as the Application for Recognition of Exemption under Section 501(c)(3) of the Internal Revenue Code.
-To obtain recognition of exemption from the federal income tax under IRS Code Section 501(c)(3), eligible organizations or nonprofits are required to file Form 1023.
+Organizations use form 1023, Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code, to apply for recognition of exemption from federal income tax under Section 501(c)(3).

 There are two key requirements for an organization to be exempt from federal income tax under section 501(c)(3).
-A 501(c)(3) organization must be:
+They are

 - Organized as a corporation, trust, or an unincorporated association, with its organization document defining the organization's purpose(s).
 The organization must also permanently dedicate its assets to exempt purposes, and

 - Operated to further one or more of the exempt purposes stated in its organization document.